Atome-FE/llama-node/README.md

 ## Manual compilation

-WIP, will be published on our official websites soon.
+Please see how to start with manual compilation on our [contribution guide](https://llama-node.vercel.app/contribution)

 ---